 Tiyana Mitchell is an American/ Jordanian artist.
 Having lived in various places around the world, between New York, Arizona, California, Jordan, and growing up in Cyprus, her work is informed by the complexity of identity.
-Mitchell is currently based in London where she working towards her Masters in Painting at the Royal College of Art.
+Mitchell is currently based in London where she is working towards her Masters in Painting at the Royal College of Art.
 Mitchell holds a dual degree from Parsons School of Design and Eugene Lang College, in Fine Arts and History, a combination of which provides the groundwork to her painting practice.
-She is interested in the archival research and history which is built upon in her painting which draw from her experience working with her families archive.
+She is interested in the archival research and history which is built upon in her painting which draws from her experience working with her family’s archive.

 Artist Statement